Emotions

 This course will sometimes discuss topics that are sensitive or personal for many students.
 If something discussed in class leaves you feeling upset, please speak to a trusted person about your experience.
 Further, if you find that you are struggling to cope with some of the topics discussed in class, you may contact Bard Counseling Services, and make an appointment; you may also email or call 845-758-7433.

 In the spirit of truth and equity, it is with gratitude and humility that we acknowledge that this class will take place on the sacred homelands of the Munsee and Muhheaconneok people, who are the original stewards of this land.
 Today, due to forced removal, the community resides in Northeast Wisconsin and is known as the Stockbridge-Munsee Community.
-We honor and pay respect to their ancestors past and present, as well as to future generations, and we recognize their continuing presence in their homelands.
+We honor and pay respect to their ancestors past and present, as well as to future generations and we recognize their continuing presence in their homelands.
 We understand that our acknowledgment requires those of us who are settlers to recognize our own place in and responsibilities towards addressing inequity, and that this ongoing and challenging work requires that we commit to real engagement with the Munsee and Mohican communities to build an inclusive and equitable space for all.

 Objectives